popcor255/katacoda-tekton/getting-started-tekton-pipelines/step4.md

                     --docker-email=<your-email>
 ```

-You must create a `ServiceAccount` that uses this `secret` so you can reference it in your `TaskRun`:
+You must create a `ServiceAccount` that uses this `secret` so you can reference it in your `TaskRun`.

 ```yaml
 apiVersion: v1